Metro Chicago: History

 In the late 1970s, Joe Shanahan, having experienced the art, music and dance culture in New York City, created a club to host creative acts in Chicago.
 Shanahan was directed to the Northside Auditorium Building.
 The building was originally built in 1927 as a Swedish Community Center.
 When Shanahan came across it, it was home to a jazz/folk club, Stages.

 Shanahan opened "Smart Bar" in July 1982 as a dance club, mixing a variety of the new genres of the time.
 Smart Bar was on the fourth floor of the building, which now houses the offices of the Metro staff.
-DJs Frankie Knuckles and Joe Smooth performed regularly.
+DJ Frankie Knuckles performed regularly, while DJ Joe Smooth "Promised Land" played Thursday and Saturday evenings primetime until 1985.
 Ministry and similar bands performed their new industrial music by playing tapes of newly recorded songs.
-In August 1982, Shanahan, through his production company Latest Creations, booked and promoted a concert for the then little-known band from Athens, Georgia, R.E.M..
-The show was a success and Shanahan began booking the club's weekend slots, gradually taking over the main floor of Stages.
+In late July 1982, Shanahan, through his production company Latest Creations, booked and promoted a concert for R.E.M.
+The July 25 show was a success, and Shanahan began booking the club's weekend slots, gradually taking over the main floor of Stages.
 He then moved Smart Bar from the fourth floor to the basement of the building.
 Metro, then called "Stages Music Hall", was re-opened as a live music venue in its current space.

-Metro at first booked mainly local bands, including Naked Raygun and Big Black, and later brought in bands from out of town, including New York's Sonic Youth, Glenn Danzig's Samhain and the Ramones, Athens for R.E.M. and Pylon.
-Minneapolis for The Replacements, Hüsker Dü and Soul Asylum.
-Texas for the Butthole Surfers, and California for X, Metallica and The Bangles.
-In Metro's first year of business, it hosted New Order, Depeche Mode, Killing Joke, Billy Idol and Orchestral Manoeuvres in the Dark.
+At first, the Metro primarily hosted local bands, like Naked Raygun and Big Black, but it quickly began to book national acts, including New York's Sonic Youth, Samhain and the Ramones, California's X, Metallica and The Bangles, Minneapolis' The Replacements, Hüsker Dü and Soul Asylum, Athens' R.E.M.,Guadalcanal Diary, and Pylon, and Texas' Butthole Surfers.
+During the Metro's first year of business, it hosted New Order, Depeche Mode, Killing Joke, Billy Idol and Orchestral Manoeuvres in the Dark.

-Metro booked many early industrial bands, including Cabaret Voltaire, KMFDM, and Einstürzende Neubauten.
+Metro booked many early industrial music bands, including Cabaret Voltaire, KMFDM, and Einstürzende Neubauten.

 During this time, Metro began a long-standing relationship with Chicago's Jam Productions.